AdnanAzem/ECT-Project/README.md

 ![](assets/images/FindingAExample.png)

-## Fourth Exam: Number Copmresion game
+## Fourth Exam: Number Comparison game

 ”Find the same digits”, or the ”Number Comparison” test (NC), is designed to assess how quickly a participant can compare two numbers and determine whether or not they are